enoklearn/engineering/modules/security.md

 <details open>
    <summary><b>Continuous Security</b></summary><br/>

-   With this topic, you’ll learn about methods to integrate security scanning into a project CI/CD pipeline.
+   With this topic, you'll learn about methods to integrate security scanning into a project CI/CD pipeline.

    #### Learning Outcomes
    * Describe what continuous security is
-   * List out some tools you might you use to to scan a project for vulnerabilities
+   * List out some tools you might use to scan a project for vulnerabilities
    * Explain how you might go about remediating vulnerabilities found from automated scanning

    #### Resources